Rays314/LinebotSample/README.md

         }
         ```
     * Setup Google-apps-script word-completion in VS Code ([Ref.](https://yagisanatode.com/2019/04/01/working-with-google-apps-script-in-visual-studio-code-using-clasp/)):
-        * Create a folder to store codes
         * Run the command.
-(It is installed only in the current project)
-        `npm install @types/google-apps-script`
+        `npm install @types/google-apps-script -g`

 <a id="clasp"></a>

 ### Clasp
 * Functionalities: Update the changes of codes on a computer to Google.
 * Installation instructions ([Ref.](https://developers.google.com/apps-script/guides/clasp)):
     * Run the command:
-        `npm install @google/clasp`
-        Note: You may want to install it globally with the `-g` flag as follows.
-So that the node modules in this folder will be 2 MB instead of 170 MB.
         `npm install @google/clasp -g`
+    * Note: It is recommended to install clasp globally with the `-g` flag as the above.
+As a result, there will not be duplicated 170MB files in multiple projects.

     * Install inquirer if you want.
 (It is not necessary)
-        `npm install inquirer`
+        `npm install inquirer -g`

 <a id="git"></a>